Civil War parents guide: Kirsten Dunst’s A24 thriller will divide your family

 The R Rating is deserved here.
 While older teens who are used to violent movies might be up for this, the subject matter is deadly serious and frankly, you’re not going to learn much about political divides – because the movie fastidiously avoids any sort of specific politics throughout.

-If you would watch war footage on the news with your kids after the newscaster says “what you’re about to see might disturb you” and that sounds like an okay time at the movie theater for two hours, maybe?
+If you would watch war footage on the news with your kids after the newscaster says “what you’re about to see might disturb you” and that sounds like an okay time on the couch for two hours, maybe?
 But otherwise, Civil War is tense and upsetting, and 17 and older is a good guideline here.